gunny-62/L4D2-Server-Blocker/README.md

 ## Features

-- ✅ **Auto-blocks 54 known malicious servers** from the community list
+- ✅ **Auto-blocks all known malicious servers** from the community list
 - ✅ **Smart detection** - skips IPs that are already blocked
 - ✅ **Interactive mode** - easily add new IPs as you discover them
 - ✅ **Detailed reporting** - see what was blocked and what was already protected